Hi Everyone,

 Hopefully, you can see that the ceiling with the embrasure doors is lower than the central portion where the light fixture is.
 That’s 109″.
 So, having a chandelier with a drop of as much as 29″ is not a problem.
 The embrasure door areas will have a height of about eight feet, and instead of a crown moulding like the center section, will be a panel that coordinates with the door panels.

 Above a section from a gorgeous hall by Philip Mitchell.
-His wide wall, as you can see, is the side of a closet.
+As you can see, his wide wall is the side of a closet.
 Of course, this is a regular wall panel, not a door.
 You can do that too.
 Yes, that’s Phillip Mitchell with the wonderful galley kitchen.
 He’s the king of mouldings.

 As always, I also channeled Gil Schafer.
 I have learned so much about design from studying his magnificent work all these years.